varma20mis7041/ReactJs---All-Projects/README.md

 # ReactJs---All-Projects
-This repository contains all the web pages that I have developed as part of assignments in the process of learning REACT JS .
+This repository contains all the web pages I have developed as part of assignments in learning REACT JS.
 All web pages or projects cover all react js topics more than twice. each folder is a coding practice and I mentioned it as an assignment if it is not a coding practice.
 I also arranged them in order based on my learning journey

 Links for all the projects and web pages